Are you well connected?

 Its overarching vision is simple…

-“Established upon a foundation of trust and accountability, MakeLifeClick will become a ‘social centre-point’ – a co-operative connecting a network of people and partners who are committed to having a positive impact on people’s wellbeing, both online and offline.”
+“Established upon a foundation of trust and accountability, MakeLifeClick will become a ‘social centre-point’ – a co-operative connecting a network of people and partners who are committed to transforming people’s wellbeing, both online and offline.”

 Some have since said this will be impossible to achieve – that the existing fish are too big, and that the current is too strong.
 Also that it will take millions to get going.